adtya-01/My-Portfolio/README.md

 # Project Title

-Tindog
+Portfolio

 ## Description

-This is a 3d
+This is a 3d portfolio of all my experiences and skillset using React.js, Tailwind, 3.js , with an About section, Experience section, Project section and contact section to get in touch with me.

 ## Demo

-You can try out the Tindog application live at [[Quantum-Fitness](https://quantumfitness.netlify.app/)]
+You can try out the Portfolio application live at [[Portfolio](https://my-3-portfolio.netlify.app/)]

 ## Getting Started